Kansas to send food and medical supplies to Ukraine this week

 Clinic In A Can has three shipping containers turned into clinics with medical supplies.
 Those are cleared through customs to go to Ukraine.

-They are now filled with 30-thousand meals from Heaven Sent, along with the medical supplies and the clinic itself.
+They are now filled with 30,000 meals from Heaven Sent, along with the medical supplies and the clinic itself.

 Griffis says they will soon have several packing events to get more food where it’s needed most.